 Gut Health Hub

-We partnered with a specialist data analytics company, Crème Global, to develop new health and nutritional modelling to explore the likely positive difference fibre reformulation could make to people’s health in the United Kingdom if it were stepped up a gear.
+We partnered with a specialist data analytics company, Crème Global, to develop first-of-its-kind health and nutritional modelling to explore the likely positive difference fibre reformulation could make to people’s health in the United Kingdom and China if it were stepped up a gear.

-The findings show that increased fibre fortification of everyday UK foods including baked goods, dairy products, soups, smoothies and dressings, will enable 50% more adults to get the recommended daily amount of fibre in their diets.
+The findings show that increased fibre fortification of everyday foods could enable 50% more adults in the UK and China to get the recommended daily amount of fibre in their diets, reaping significant associated health benefits.

 Did you know that reformulating everyday foods with fibre could: